 Press it together so it’s compact and solid and stays together while cooking.
 (If the mixture is too loose add a tablespoon at a time of almond flour/almond meal until it holds together when you form them.)

-So now heat a teaspoon or two of olive oil in a medium-size non-stick pan.
+Heat a teaspoon or two of olive oil in a medium-sized non-stick pan.
 Add three tuna patties and fry them for about 3 minutes per side or until golden.
 Transfer them to a parchment-lined baking sheet as they are finished cooking.

 Then make a salad or a veggie side dish and enjoy!